Thomas J. Roulet: Research and academic work

 Roulet pioneered work in the area of negative social evaluations, articulating phenomena at different levels of analysis such as social stigma, scandals, or negative reputation, in particular through his 2020 book, “The Power of Being Divisive: Understanding Negative Social Evaluations” (Stanford University Press) which was reviewed in Organization Studies and Administrative Science Quarterly.
 According to its review in the Financial Times, the book outlines the mechanism through which negative social evaluations can have positive implications.
 The Economist labelled it as a book about "stigma in business" and focused on the book's explanation of how employees of vilified companies are nonetheless proud of their employer.
 The book was shortlisted for the Financial Times and McKinsey Bracken Bower Prize, a runner up for the George Terry Award of the Academy of Management and the Axiom Medal.

 In 2016, before the US election, Roulet predicted in an op-ed in the Telegraph that Trump would be elected, despite being underestimated by polls because his supporters were the subject of a “spiral of silence”.
 They felt like they were in the minority while being a majority, and thus their voices were not heard.
 In the Power of Being Divisive, he labels such political strategy as divisive leadership, a strategy aimed at polarizing opinion to build a strong support base.

 In his work, he explains how the negative behaviors of the investment banking industry persisted during and after the 2008 financial crisis: in coverage by Matt Levine for Bloomberg and by the Economist, it is explained how Roulet showed the media reporting of banks’ misconduct signaled their proximity to the core values of their field and brought them more business.

 This stream of work got him to study social movements' contestation strategies, from the Gilet Jaunes to the whisky industry.
 He also explored how apparently unpopular and counterintuitive ideas, such as degrowth, can anchor themselves in behaviors and be considered attractive even for capitalist firms.

 With colleagues, Roulet also wrote a piece on covert participant observation – rehabilitating the method as an important tool to uncover social phenomena that have ethical implications.

 Roulet is also known for his research on wellbeing and mental health, and how it is impacted by hyperflexibility, hybrid- and remote work.

-Together with Kiran Bhatti, he coined the concept of "Wellbeing Intelligence" (mental health self-awareness and skills) in an article for the MIT Sloan Management Reviewand subsequently in an eponymous book.
+Together with Kiran Bhatti, he coined the concept of "Wellbeing Intelligence" (mental health self-awareness and skills) in an article for the MIT Sloan Management Review and subsequently in an eponymous book.